-For Santa Edwiges II Small Hydro Power Plant, the baseline emission factor is calculated as a combined margin, consisting of the operating margin and the build margin of the relevant electricity system.
+For Santa Edwiges II Small Hydro Power Plant, the baseline emission factor is calculated as a combined margin, consisting of the operating margin and the build margin of the relevant electricity system, in accordance with the methodology ACM0002.
 For the purpose of determining the build margin and the operating margin emission factors, a project electricity system is defined by the spatial extent of the power plants that can be dispatched without significant transmission constraints.
 Similarly, a connected electricity system is defined as one that is connected by transmission lines to the project and in which power plants can be dispatched without significant transmission constraints.